How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 THINKPOL maintains an independent archive of 30 billion Reddit posts and comments, including content that was later deleted by users or removed by moderators, captured while it was public.
 Because the archive does not depend on Reddit's live API, none of the 2026 access restrictions affect what it can retrieve, and queries return in under 300 milliseconds.
 The platform is EU-hosted and GDPR-compliant: the legal basis is legitimate interest under Article 6(1)(f) GDPR, and the archive only contains content that was public at the time of publication.

 You can test this without an account.
 The free Deleted Post Search finds deleted and removed posts by keyword or subreddit.
 To search deleted Reddit posts by username, start with the free Reddit User Lookup, which reconstructs an account's posting history from the archive, including entries the live profile no longer shows.
 Investigators who need programmatic access, full comment threads, or cross-account correlation can use the same archive through the API.
+What that lookup returns field by field, and why a deleted account can still have content behind it, is covered in our guide to Reddit username search.

 What can no method recover?